-The MDxHealth group of companies has its parent company, headquarters, and main laboratory in Belgium, but also operates via three wholly-owned subsidiaries in the United States, Belgium and The Netherlands.
+The MDxHealth group of companies has its parent company, headquarters, and main laboratory in Belgium, but also operates in the United States, Belgium and The Netherlands.
 The operating activities of the Netherlands subsidiary were ceased in the third quarter of 2010 upon their transfer to the laboratory facilities in Belgium.
+The Dutch legal entity was liquidated in the course of 2012.
 MDxHealth's registered and main administrative office and assay development facility is based in Liège, Belgium (Tour 5 GIGA, Avenue de l'Hôpital 11, 4000 Liège).
-MDxHealth, Inc., the Company's U.S. subsidiary, is located at 15279 Alton Parkway - Suite 100 - Irvine, CA 92618, United States.
-MDxHealth PharmacoDx BVBA, the Company's Belgian subsidiary, is located at
+MDxHealth, Inc., the Company's U.S. subsidiary, is located at 15279 Alton Parkway - Suite 100 - Irvine, CA 92618, United States MDxHealth BVBA, the Company's Belgian subsidiary, was merged into MDxHealth SA in the course of 2012.